China turns to AI, data in fight against virus

 And in Beijing, one neighbourhood committee responsible for an apartment complex of about 2,400 households said they used flight and train data to keep track of everyone's recent travel record.

-"Use big data technology to track, screen priority (cases), and effectively forecast the development of the epidemic in real time," China's National Health Commission (NHC) told local governments in an online statement Tuesday.
+"Use Big Data technology to track, screen priority (cases), and effectively forecast the development of the epidemic in real time," China's National Health Commission (NHC) told local governments in an online statement on Tuesday.

-"Strengthen the information link between... public security and transportation, and other departments," it said, urging them to share train, flight, communication, and medical data.
+"Strengthen the information link between... public security and transportation, and other departments," it added, urging them to share train, flight, communication, and medical data.

 As Chinese authorities search for potential infections, a point of focus has been detecting fevers, a common symptom of the disease.

-While neighbourhoods and office buildings rely primarily on hand-held thermometers, public transport hubs are also trialling fever detection systems that use artificial intelligence and infrared cameras.
+While neighbourhoods and office buildings rely primarily on hand-held thermometers, public transport hubs are also trialling fever detection systems that use AI and infrared cameras.

 In Beijing, a system developed by Chinese search giant Baidu screens travellers at the Qinghe railway station using infrared and face detection technology, which automatically photographs each person's face.

-If someone has a body temperature of 37.3 deg C or above, the system sets off an alarm - prompting a secondary check by station staff.
+If someone has a body temperature of 37.3 degrees Celsius or above, the system sets off an alarm - prompting a secondary check by station staff.

 On Thursday, railway personnel, clutching red-and-white megaphones, ordered passengers arriving from northern Shanxi province to slow down as they passed by Baidu's system.